-Kimley-Horn will conduct field reviews during the data gathering phase.
-We will verify utility as-builts and intersection record drawing information provided by the City and utility companies.
-Kimley-Horn will walk the entire project corridor to observe existing traffic conditions, pedestrian conditions, assess existing lane configurations, signal phasing, posted speed limits, existing bus stops and routes, and visible utilities (above and below ground), as well as ADA curb ramp and roadway pavement conditions.
+Field reviews will be completed during the data gathering phase of the project to access as-built and record information provided by the City and utility companies.
+Kimley-Horn will drive and walk the project corridor to observe existing traffic conditions, gather existing lane configurations, signal phasing, posted speed limits, existing bus stops and routes, and visible utilities (above and below ground).